supercooldave/supercooldave.github.io/2017/STS/index.md

 Lists of various security and privacy threats can be found by looking at methodologies [STRIDE](https://www.cs.berkeley.edu/~daw/teaching/cs261-f12/hws/Introduction_to_Threat_Modeling.pdf) and [LINDDUN](https://distrinet.cs.kuleuven.be/software/linddun/), though you do not need to follow these methodologies in any detail.
+Also consider *ethical issues* related to the retention of private user data.